sloopstash/.github/profile/README.md

 # Welcome to @sloopstash
-[SloopStash](https://sloopstash.com) is a cloud software provider to enhance team productivity and infrastructure security of IT and remote teams.
-SloopStash also provides training and consulting services on numerous trending technologies like DevOps, AWS & Azure cloud, and more.
+[SloopStash](https://sloopstash.com) is a leading cloud software provider and an open source contributor that aims to boost the productivity of tech teams and the infrastructure security of remote IT teams.
+SloopStash also offers training, consulting, and solutions based on DevOps, open source, Microsoft Azure cloud, AWS cloud, software development, and more.

 ## Want to protect source code from dev teams?
 Try `SloopEngine online IDE`